John-Nagle/lslutils/npc/README.md

-# Path planing for non-player characters in Second Life
+# Path planning for non-player characters in Second Life

 John Nagle

 June, 2019

 (PRELIMINARY)

+!(Path planning the Animats way)[images/paththroughdoors.jpg]

 ## Movement and pathfinding
 Second Life has a built-in pathfinding system, released in 2011.
 It was little used